seyyah/me/awesome.md

 ## React
 - Angular 2 versus React: There Will Be Blood: <https://medium.com/@housecor/angular-2-versus-react-there-will-be-blood-66595faafd51#.o5u4f5k82>
+- Thoughts on the future of mobile app development: A look at the history of cross-platform mobile apps and why we're betting on React Native: <https://getsiphon.com/blog/2016/01/20/future-of-app-development/>
 - A set of React components implementing Google's Material Design specification with the power of CSS Modules: <http://react-toolbox.com/>
 - Code from the React tutorial: <https://github.com/reactjs/react-tutorial>, <http://facebook.github.io/react/docs/tutorial.html>
 - Ruby gem for automatically transforming JSX and using React in **Rails**: <https://github.com/reactjs/react-rails>